theodorapapatheodorou/theodorapapatheodorou.github.io/_publications/2026-02-20-locating-the-educative-power-of-relational-pedagogy-what-can-we-learn-from-the-field-of-early-childhood.md

 citation: "Papatheodorou, T. (2025) Locating the educative power of relational
   pedagogy: what can we learn from the field of early childhood?
 Invited Keynote address at the RCEN Conference.
 Dublin, Ireland"
-slides: /files/Relational pedagogy in ECEC (PPP by TP).pdf
 slidesurl: /files/Relational pedagogy in ECEC (PPP by TP).pdf
 ---
 **Locating the educative power of relational pedagogy: what can we learn from the field of early childhood?**